-Notes: due to overlapping definitions and not counting the deferred LGRs, the numbers for the Merged LGR total are not equal to the sum of the values for the element LGRs in the same column.
-Rules and actions reflect the number of script specific named rules and any associated actions in the XML files.
+Notes: due to overlapping definitions and not counting the deferred LGRs, the numbers for the Common LGR totals are not equal to the sum of the values for the element LGRs in the same column.
+In addition, all variants have been mapped to "blocked" in the Common LGR, see below.